Amaan118/Fitness-Gym_Application/README.md

 Frontend consist of HTML.
 The view engine used is Pug.
 We use view engine to access variables in HTML pages.
 Have not used any external css.
 And used JavaScript to implement the Hamburger menu and cross mark for flash notifications.

 **Database** :
 MongoDb database is used.
-SInce it is flexible and not sql its the best choice to use in this scenario.
+Since it is flexible and not sql its the best choice to use in this scenario.
 Stores username, password (hashed), purchase history, tokens, email and other stuff.
 Hosted on Mongo Atlas.

 **Deploy** :